-Atlanta police: Rappers report $366K in jewelry as stolen
+Iggy Azalea, Playboy Carti report $366K in stolen jewelry

 - Girl in 121-year-old photo from UW archives looks exactly like Greta Thunberg, sparking internet jokes that she's a time traveler

-- Gun-free zones, licenses for ammo dealers: Gun-safety advocates reveal agenda for Washington state

-- Washington attorney general disputes Seattle's claim of 'harm' from Eyman's car-tab initiative

-It says surveillance video shows a gunman wearing gloves and a mask coming in the back door just after 9:50 p.m. and leaving within 10 minutes.
+It says surveillance video shows a masked gunman wearing gloves coming in the back door just after 9:50 p.m. and leaving within 10 minutes.

-Note: This story has been corrected to spell the rapper’s stage name as Iggy Azalea, not Iggy Azalia.